Schloss Agathenburg -

 It is now known that Philipp was murdered on the orders of Ernst August and then presumably disposed of in the river Leine.

-In this situation, Aurora makes contact with Philip’s last employer, the Saxon Elector Friedrich August, better known as Augustus the Strong.
-She travelled to Dresden, hoping to gain new insights and support in the Königsmarck case.
-However, the visit does not shed any light on the case, as the tacit assumption in Dresden is that Königsmarck died violently.
+In this situation, Aurora reached out to Philipp’s last employer, the Elector of Saxony, Friedrich August — better known as Augustus the Strong.
+She traveled to Dresden, hoping to gain new insights and support in the case of her brother’s disappearance.
+However, the visit brought no clarification, as even in Dresden it was quietly assumed that von Königsmarck had met a violent end.

 However, the encounter with Augustus the Strong led to a sparkling love affair.
 The Elector of Saxony, eight years his junior, set out to turn Dresden into one of the most glamorous residences in Europe.
 Versailles and the courtly style of the Sun King are his role models: opulent, pompous and splendid.